-Positions which, based on duties performed, have been determined to be covered by the overtime provisions of the FLSA.
-Employees occupying non-exempt positions must be paid one and one-half times the employee's regular rate of pay for each 1⁄4 hour worked in excess of 40 hours in any work week.
+Positions that, based on duties performed, have been determined to be covered by the overtime provisions of the FLSA.
+Employees occupying non-exempt positions must be paid one and one-half times the employee's regular rate of pay for each 1⁄4 hour worked over 40 hours in any work week.